Autoencoder Watchdog Outlier Detection for Classifiers

 \section{The Neural Network Watchdog}

 The {\em neural network watchdog} is a tool to determine a neural network's output validity.
-This is achieved by using a generative component of the autoencoder to reconstruct the input data and calculating a difference score.
+This is achieved by using the generative component of the autoencoder to reconstruct the input data and calculating a difference score.
 The difference score is then compared to a threshold that determines data validity.
 In this paper, we build on the use of autoencoders to create the generative component of the watchdog.
 For our differencing component, the root mean square error (RMSE: the square root of the sum of the squares) is calculated and comparing against a fixed threshold.
-Below is a description of classification and watchdog autoencoder networks, the training and evaluation datasets, and the classifier and watchdog performance analysis.
+Below are descriptions of the classification and watchdog autoencoder networks, the training and evaluation datasets, and the classifier and watchdog performance analysis.